dbt-checkpoint/dbt-checkpoint/HOOKS.md

 ### `check-source-childs`

-Ensures the source has a specific number (max/min) of childs.
+Ensures the source has a specific number (max/min) of children.

 #### Arguments